09876nabbz/KPLC-/README.md

 # KPLC-
-this Is a proposal project for intergrating mpesa paybill feature directly to the KPLC Token device without raw input
+this Is a proposal project for intergrating mpesa paybill feature directly to the KPLC CIU device without raw input